LAB REPORT

 • Batch processing — commonly ~50% off both input and output tokens for workloads that don’t need a real-time response, such as bulk classification, offline summarization, or overnight data processing.

 A team running a flagship model with caching and batch processing both enabled can end up meaningfully cheaper per completed task than a team running a budget model with neither — the discount stack matters as much as the sticker price per token.
+On the earlier 50M/10M-token flagship example, caching just half the input tokens at a 90% discount cuts the $500 baseline to about $387.50 — a 22.5% reduction from one lever, before batch processing or model routing are even applied.

 Finding 4: Subscription vs. API isn’t a fixed answer

 Flat-fee consumer subscriptions (the roughly $20/month tier across the major providers) are typically cheaper than API billing for individual, chat-style usage under a moderate monthly token volume.
 Once usage moves into production territory — automated pipelines, agentic workflows, or any high-frequency programmatic use — pay-as-you-go API pricing almost always wins, because subscription tiers are priced for a single human’s interactive usage pattern, not a system calling the model thousands of times a day.
+There’s no single volume threshold where the crossover happens — it depends on your specific token consumption per interaction and which model tier you’d use on either side of the comparison — but as a rough sanity check, a workload consistently generating more than a few million tokens a month is usually worth running through both pricing models directly rather than assuming a subscription is automatically the cheaper default because it feels simpler to manage.

 Practical takeaway